basicallycommits/api-practice-weather/README.md

 1. Extract the contents of the downloaded `.zip` file.
 2. Open the `dist` directory.
 3. Double-click the `.exe` file to run the application.

+> **Warning:** Your antivirus software might block the application.
+If this happens, you may need to whitelist the `.exe` file in your antivirus settings.